CodeNow/devops-scripts/README.md

   Ask someone on the team for help before continuing.
 - **IMPORTANT:** All commands should be run from the `devops-script/ansible` directory.

-#### Latest Master
+#### Latest Tag
-Build and deploy a service to the latest commit on the master branch of its repository.
+Build and deploy a service to the latest tag of its repository.
 This will build the docker image needed to run the container on our infrastructure.

 ##### Command